openstack-archive/python-tatuclient/doc/source/user/bindings.rst

 Below is a sample of standard authentication with keystone, but also explicitly providing the endpoint to use:

-.. note:: This is useful when a development Designate instances authenticates
+.. note:: This is useful when a development Tatu instances authenticates
           against a production Keystone.

 .. code-block:: python

    #!/usr/bin/env python

-   from designateclient.v1 import Client
+   from tatuclient.v1 import Client

    from keystoneauth1.identity import generic from keystoneauth1 import session as keystone_session